xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 In the `xpack.github.io` web Git:

+- select the `xpack-develop` branch
 - add a new file to `_posts/qemu-arm/releases`
 - name the file like `020-07-01-qemu-arm-v2-8-0-9-released.md`
-- name the post like: **xPack QEMU Arm v2.8.0-9 released**.
+- name the post like: **xPack QEMU Arm v2.8.0-10 released**.
-- as `download_url` use the tagged URL like `https://github.com/xpack-dev-tools/qemu-arm-xpack/releases/tag/v2.8.0-9/`
+- as `download_url` use the tagged URL like `https://github.com/xpack-dev-tools/qemu-arm-xpack/releases/tag/v2.8.0-10/`
 - update the `date:` field with the current date

 If any, close